Intellectual Property Lawyer in Charlottesville, Virginia

-When you have a symbol or a word that you would like to protect as your own, you have likely already done your research and determined that you need a trademark.
+When you have a symbol or a word that you would like to protect as your own, you have likely already done your research and determined that you need a trademark, as a Charlottesville, Virginia intellectual property lawyer can explain.
 When you do have a trademark, this means that this symbol, word, or phrase is legally registered to you or your business as a representation of a product or your business.
+People are always on the lookout for the next groundbreaking creative ideas, so trademarks are a powerful way to prevent property theft.
+To keep others from taking your ideas and claiming them as their own, it is important that you know how to file a trademark correctly.
+If you are not sure how to go about the process, a lawyer who specializes in intellectual property law can assist you with setting up a trademark.
 Each Charlottesville, Virginia intellectual property lawyer at Dale Jensen, PLC understands the complications that can come with intellectual property and know that when something is not legally registered, it can make it hard to determine who can use symbols or words.
 If you would like help registering your trademark or with any other aspect of your trademarked product or other intellectual property, please call us now.

 The Benefits of Registration